|Language:||English • magyar|

 Currently, 2,201,720 High Elves live in the Kingdom of Froturn, making up 87.96% of the kingdom's population.

 The High Elven population of Froturn directly descended and evolved from the Proto-Elves who settled Froturn between 2000 and 1500 BEKE.
 Out of the various Proto-Elven clans, the Élaeli were the dominant clan who ended up dominating over the other clans and creating the Kingdom of Froturn.
-By roughly 1100 BEKE, the originally Proto-Elves have ceased to exist as a race, and have completely separated into the Humans, Wood Elves and High Elves - divergences have starter much earlier, and the three new races were recognized as early as 1300 BEKE, the evolution was finalized by 1100 BEKE.
+By roughly 1100 BEKE, the original Proto-Elves have ceased to exist as a race, and have completely separated into the Humans, Wood Elves and High Elves - divergences have starter much earlier, and the three new races were recognized as early as 1300 BEKE, the evolution was finalized by 1100 BEKE.

 As such, it comes to no surprise that the High Elves have been the dominant demographic in Froturn since the state has existed.
 Never having been a moment during Froturn's history when they were threatened to lose dominance over their kingdom.
 Traditionally, the High Elven population of Froturn was characterized by a mixture of low birthrates, very low infant mortality, high expected lifespan, a rather clannish extended family structure instead of the nuclear family - the typical High Elven clan or extended family is led by either the oldest member of the family (seniority), or the one deemed the best fit to lead or most prestigeous - a patriarch / pater familias or matriarch / mater familias.
 This leading figure traditionally holds autocratic authority over the whole extended family and approves or disapproves marriages, as well as the education, career and inheritance of family members.
 This kind of family structure coincided with the lack of expansion and large-scale migration from Froturn.